IUCN Global Ecosystem Typology Level 3: 1.0

 This dataset focuses on the third level of the Global Ecosystem Typology: Ecosystem Functional Group.
 It's defined as a group of related ecosystems within a biome that share common ecological drivers, which in turn promote similar biotic traits that characterise the group.
 Derived from the top-down by subdivision of biomes.

 NOTE: Due to the size of some geometries, a simpification algorithm was applied to each one to reduce their complexity.
 As many vertices as possible were discarded without moving the distance from the original shape more than 100 m.
-As a result, approximately two dozen rows in the table collapsed into geometries with 0 area.
+As a result, approximately two dozen rows in the table collapsed into geometries with 0 area and were removed.

 Table Schema